inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 50. Click :guilabel:`OK` and add the layer to the project when prompted.

-If we hide the original layers, we can see that our new layers shows us the areas where they intersect.
+If we hide the original layers, we can see that our new layer shows us the areas where they intersect.
 These are the areas where both of these criteria are satisfied.